The Duke and Duchess of Cambridge joined the Queen and other members of the British Royal Family for Easter Sunday service at St. George’s Chapel.

 The highlight of the outfit were the Robinson Pelham diamond acorn drop earrings.

-This is just the second time they have been seen in public since Kate first wore them to her 2011 wedding.
+This is just the third time they have been seen in public since Kate first wore them to her 2011 wedding.
 You may recall she also wore them in 2016 for the Order of The Garter Service.

 The earrings were custom-made for the wedding and they were a gift from her parents, Michael and Carole Middleton.
 The design of the diamond earrings was inspired by the family's new coat of arms that includes acorns and oak leaves.